How You Can Prevent Water Contamination at Home

 6. Conserve Water

 Most of us know conserving water helps preserve essential wildlife habitats, but conserving water can help reduce water pollution, as well.
 When we use less water, less energy is necessary to treat, supply, and heat our water.
 A lower energy burden means less use of fossil fuels.
-Reduced use of fossil fuels has numerous benefits, and one of them is that it spews fewer pollutants into the atmosphere that can eventually make their way into waterways and groundwater and from there into our water supply.
+Reduced use of fossil fuels has numerous benefits, and one of them is that it spews fewer pollutants into the atmosphere that can eventually make their way into waterways and groundwater and, from there, into our water supply.

 7. Plant Trees

 Planting trees helps reduce water pollution in a couple of critical ways.
-For one thing, trees’ extensive root systems create a barrier to runoff and help keep contaminants from running into our water supply.
-A typical tree can soak up as much as 2,380 gallons of rainwater a year.
-For another thing, trees can also act as natural water purifiers.
-Their root networks filter contaminants out of the water as it soaks through the soil, keeping those contaminants from reaching our water supply.
-Planting trees has an abundance of benefits, from increasing biodiversity to providing wildlife habitats to diminishing carbon dioxide concentrations in the air, and helping to reduce water pollution is unquestionably one of those benefits.
+For one thing, trees’ extensive root systems create a barrier to runoff and help keep contaminants fromrunning into our water supply.
+Trees can also act as natural water purifiers.
+Their root networks filter contaminants out of the water as they soak through the soil, keeping those contaminants from reaching our water supply.

 8. Install Water-Efficient Appliances